Werner-Staeblein/Project-1/README.md

 ### Hover Effects
 Mild hover effects on buttons to add layer of responsiveness.
 Visual feedback, signaling to users that an element is interactive.
 This responsiveness contributes to a more engaging and dynamic user experience, making the website feel modern and user-focused.

+### scroll to top button with arrow
+For users with mobile devices, an easilty recognizable scroll-to-top button with arrow was included in footer

+### submenu in footer
+To ease navigation, a submenu with links to important pages was included in the footer

 # Technologies used